ryukirisame/learnSystemDesign/DNS.md

 - The root label is an empty string (null label).
 - All child nodes of the same parent must have **unique labels**.
 This uniqueness requirement ensures that every domain name within the DNS hierarchy is unique.

-Each node in the tree has a `domain name`.
-A full domain name is a sequence of labels separated by dots (.).
-The domain names are always read from the node up to the root.
-The last label is the label of the root(null).
-This means that a full domain name always ends in a null label, which means the last character is a dot because the null string is nothing.
+#### Domain Names
+Each node in the DNS hierarchy has a domain name.
+A full domain name is formed by combining the labels from a given node up to the root, separated by dots (`.`).
+- The last label is always the root label (null string), which means a fully qualified domain name ends with a dot (`.`).
+- This trailing dot represents the root and is typically omitted in everyday use, but it exists conceptually.

+Example:
+`www.example.com.`
+- `www` → label of a host node
+- `example` → label of the second‑level domain node
+- `com` → label of the top‑level domain node
+- `.` → root label (null string)

 <img width="545" height="349" alt="image" src="https://github.com/user-attachments/assets/1ab54393-5486-434a-9bd2-60c1e580d2e1" />